Last updated on March 28th, 2026

 Hotels in Moorhead

-Hotel options in Moorhead are very limited.
-A handful of mostly budget chains are located at the Highway 75 exit into Moorhead off I-94.
-A couple options also exist on the eastern edges of town, but there is nothing downtown.
+Although new hotels are going up in Moorhead too, the options are still much more limited.
+A handful of chains — some new, some in need of updating, none fancy — are located at the Highway 75 exit into Moorhead off I-94.
+A couple options also exist as you come into town and on the eastern edges of town, but there is nothing right downtown.

 If you’re want to stay in Moorhead, check the map view as you search, as some options in Fargo might be closer than ones in Moorhead itself.
 But keep in mind that there is rush hour traffic in both cities and on the Interstate between them.
 There is also a very active railroad through both downtowns, which can cause delays.

-Check TripAdvisor, Hotels.com, Booking.com, or Expedia to see what’s available in and around Moorhead and book a room.
-But give particularly close attention to the reviews.
+Check Booking.com or Expedia to see what’s available in and around Moorhead and book a room.
+But give particularly close attention to both the actual location and reviews.

 Links to more inspiration and information